nateosher/nateosher.github.io/README.txt

-My personal website- just HTML, CSS, and javascript.
-Powered by Velocity.js.

-Animation inspired by substituteteacher.js: https://github.com/schlosser/substituteteacher.js/
+My personal website.
+That's it